 - Physical examination

-- Group B streptococcus screening performed between 36 0/7 and 37 6/7 weeks of gestation (vaginal and rectal swab for culture and gram staining) because colonization by this bacteria may cause and neonatal infection.
+- Prenatal screening for Group B streptococcus performed between 36 0/7 and 37 6/7 weeks of gestation (vaginal and rectal swab for culture and gram staining) because colonization by this bacteria may cause and neonatal infection.

 - Repeat Hb from the 24th week of pregnancy.